 Ingredients and substitutions

-- Puff pastry - You'll need two sheets (one box) of thawed puff pastry for this recipe.
+- Puff pastry - Homemade or store bought puff pastry works in this recipe.
 If your puff pastry is frozen, place it in the refrigerator to thaw for two hours or on the countertop for 30 minutes.

-- Apple butter - Adds apple-cinnamon flavor.
-If you don't have apple butter on hand, other jams or preserves could work as a substitute.
+- Apple butter - If you don't have apple butter on hand, other jams or preserves could work as a substitute.
 Raspberry, strawberry, or apricot jam pairs well with brie (like in my baked brie with apricot jam recipe).

-- Pecans - Adds crunchy texture and nutty flavor.
-Pecans could be substituted with walnuts.
+- Pecans - Can be substituted with walnuts.

 Tips and tricks